My latest Guardian fanworks

 Questions

+Did you see any parallels in these scenes with other parts of the drama?
 If you're familiar with the novel, any thoughts about how the drama adaptation compares, if at all?

 (As usual, these are all just conversation starters - feel free to answer all, some, or none, and to say as much or as little as you like!
 You don't have to be keeping up with the rewatch to join in.
 We'd love to hear your thoughts!)

-And here is our schedule, where you can sign up to host a post!
+And here is our schedule -- if you can, please sign up to host a post!

 [personal profile] umadoshi